 Join us at an event to advocate for funding and policy for the region!

-On April 17, the mountains are coming to Sacramento.
-Sierra Day at the Capitol is an event coordinated by Sierra Nevada Alliance, Sierra Business Council, The Sierra Fund, and the League to Save Lake Tahoe to advocate for specific resource investments in the state budget, a climate bond to support our collective conservation and restoration goals and to highlight the importance of the Sierra to California.
-Members of the Sierra Nevada conservation community and the interested public are invited to attend.
-Together, we will advocate for critical actions to bring more protection, support, and funding to the vastly underfunded Sierra Nevada region.
+On April 8, the mountains are coming to Sacramento.
+Sierra Day at the Capitol is an annual event coordinated by Sierra Nevada Alliance, Sierra Business Council, and the League to Save Lake Tahoe to highlight the importance of the Sierra Nevada region to all of California and to share information about the statewide benefits of our region’s watersheds, carbon-storing forests, biodiversity, and premier recreation opportunities.

-Participants will hear from key state and regional leaders, network with like-minded individuals and organizations, receive training about how to share messaging with legislators and take part in advocacy meetings at the Capitol.
+Participants will hear from key state and regional leaders, network with like-minded individuals and organizations, receive training on sharing key messaging with legislators, and participate in advocacy meetings at the Capitol.

 Register today to support the Sierra Nevada region and California’s water, biodiversity, recreation, and air quality.
 Registration is required, and space is limited.